Many of us share a common goal of improving our time trial time, however, don’t know how to go about doing so.

 Positive self talk

-When racing a time trial there is no let up and you are on the limit for the entire race.
+When racing a time trial there is no let-up and you are on the limit for the entire race.
 You need to be mentally strong and have the ability to switch off from the pain.
-Visulisation and positive self talk can all help along with plenty of turbo sessions in training as they will help you get used to the constant force needed to be applied to the pedals.
+Visulisation and positive self-talk can be very beneficial.
+Making sure you get plenty of turbo sessions in training will also help you get used to the constant force needed to be applied to the pedals.
 The turbo is also a great tool to improve your mental strength.